Jungminii-1114/ViT/README.md

 ### Patch Embedding

 ## Reference
-* Paper " *"An Image Worth 16x16 Words : Transformers for Image Recognition At Scale*
+* Paper : *"An Image Worth 16x16 Words : Transformers for Image Recognition At Scale"*
 *